DmitryAlCh/mypage/_posts/2022-20-07-linux-commands.md

 Becomes really useful paired with <a name="grep">`grep`, that allow to narrow `history` output results.
-Whenever I remember only a part of command, that I have used (copy-pasted form internet, cause this is what You do in Linux, find commands You barely understand and run with `sudo` prvilleges),
+Whenever I remember only a part of command, that I have used (copy-pasted form internet, cause this is what You do in Linux, find commands You barely understand and run with `sudo` privileges), just add the known part after `grep`:
 ```
 > history | grep tail
   638  [10/10 21:02:43] history | grep tail